We all get headaches from time to time, but if you suffer from tension or migraine headaches your everyday life can be impeded.

 Frequently Asked Questions

 • Cosmetic Image Clinics is owned and operated by former AMA Qld President and TV Medical Journalist Dr Ingrid Tall who has over twenty years of experience in the cosmetic medicine industry.
-Our clinic is medically supervised and if experience, credibility and a ‘natural look’ is what you are looking for, then make Queensland’s largest cosmetic clinic, Cosmetic Image Clinics your preferred provider.

 • Migraines are severe headaches that can typically last for 4 to 72 hours and sufferers can become sick to their stomach and may vomit.
 Other symptoms may include sensitivity to movement, light or sound.